 End-to-End Encryption

-Presently, ensuring data security in Fintech is unthinkable without data encryption.
+Presently, implementing data security in financial applications is unthinkable without data encryption.
 Correspondingly, end-to-end data encryption is an absolute must-have for achieving the necessary regulatory compliance in this realm.

 As far as data in transit is concerned, it must be protected using either the Secure Socket Layer (SSL) certificate or Transport Level Security (TLS) encryption.
 Although SSL is still widely used, TLS is a more secure, and, correspondingly, more preferable option.
 It uses enhanced encryption algorithms, encrypted alert messages (in SSL, the alert messages are unencrypted), and a more advanced message authentication algorithm.
 The latter allows protecting the data being transported from tampering by malicious actors.